-This Annual Water Quality Report (AWQR) is to keep you informed about the water and services delivered to you during calendar year 2015.
+This Annual Water Quality Report (AWQR) is to keep you informed about the water and services delivered to you during calendar year 2018.
 The Cooperative's goal is to provide a safe and dependable supply of drinking water.
-Our water source is from three subterranean bedrock well (each at an approximate depth of 300 feet) located near the pump house at the North end of Vail's Lakeshore Drive.
-The water is pumped from the wells into two (2) 25,000-gallon storage ((50,000 gallons total) tanks after chlorination and then pumped to the homes and Pavilion of the Vail's Grove community at between 70 and 80 pounds of pressure per square inch.
+Our water source is from three subterranean bedrock wells (each at an approximate depth of 300 feet) located near the pump house at the North end of Vail's Lakeshore Drive.
+The water is pumped from the wells into two (2) 25,000-gallon storage (50,000 gallons total) tanks after chlorination and then pumped to the homes and Pavilion of the Vail's Grove community at approximately 80 pounds of pressure per square inch.
 NY State certifies operators who serve on our Public Health Committee who test chlorine levels daily.
-During 2015 the wells produced and delivered 10,618.000 gallons of potable water.
+During 2017 the wells produced and delivered 8,443,991 gallons of potable water.
 In 2003, the Department of Health completed a Source Water Assessment Summary and Final report regarding the three wells at Vail's Grove.
 The full report is available at the Vail's Grove Office should you wish to read it.

 For more information or to discuss any drinking water issues, feel free to call us at (914) 669-5100, or you may call the Putnam County department of Health located at One Geneva Road, Brewster, New York 10509 at (845) 803-1370.
 Kathleen Heuschkel, Vail's Grove "Principal Operator in charge" will also answer any questions on drinking water quality.
 She may be reached at (845) 612-1851.
-J. Waltzer (Operator) may be reached at (845)669-8085.
-P. McGuinness (Operator) may be reached at (845)669-5548.
-J. Moore may be reached at (845)803-2786/ (914)669-9606.
+Patrick McGuinness (Operator) may be reached at (845) 669-5548.
+J. Moore may be reached at (845) 803-2786/(914) 669-9606.
 Any issues concerning drinking water quality may also be discussed at our regular monthly board meetings on the 3rd Thursday of each month.